Cartilage-Hair Hypoplasia Syndrome

 |Gene (s)||RMRP (157660)|

 Cartilage-hair hypoplasia (CHH) is a rare autosomal recessive ectodermal dysplasia disorder.
-Also known as metaphyseal chondrodysplasia, CHH was first identified in 1965 by McKusick et al. presents with short-limbed dwarfism, sparse hypochromic hair and T and/or B-cell immunodeficiency.
+Also known as metaphyseal chondrodysplasia, CHH was first identified in 1965 by McKusick et al. presents with short-limbed dwarfism, sparse hypochromic hair and variable degree of immune dysfunction.
 Mutations in the gene for RMRP (RNase RMP) have been identified as the molecular basis for this inherited disorder.

-Children born with CHH may be subject to opportunistic infections due to immunodeficiency with a reportedincreased susceptibility to varicella-zoster infection.
+Children born with CHH may be subject to opportunistic infections due to T and/or B-cell immunodeficiency with a reported increased susceptibility to varicella-zoster infection.
 Several reports of increased susceptibility to malignancies suchas leukaemia and non-Hodgkin's lymphoma have also been documented.
 Gastrointestinal defects can occur and mayinclude Hirschprung's disease and malabsorption.
-Varying degrees of anaemia and/or neutropenia may present in childhood which requires careful inpatient management.
+Varying degrees of anaemia and/or neutropenia may present in childhood which requires careful patient management.

 In 2001, Ridanpaa et al. reported mutations in the RMRP gene on locus 9p21-p12 as the molecular basis of CHH.
 RMRP is a ribonucleoprotein required for cell growth and, in 2005, Thiel et al. showed that different RMRP gene mutations led to decreased cell growth by impairing ribosomal assembly and by altering cyclin-dependent cell-cycle regulation.